About the Walks

 - You can even bring your dog!
-(Note dogs must be people- and dog-friendly, some wineries won't allow dogs, and others might require a leash.
+(Note dogs must be people- and dog-friendly and wineries might require a leash.
 You must tell us in advance if you wish to bring your dog.)

 Montemaggiore is named after the small Italian village where the owners, the Ciolino family, are from.
 This incredible vineyard is located high above Dry Creek Valley and the walk takes you through vineyards and oak forests, culminating with a fantastic view of the entire valley below.
 The walk is perfect for those of you wishing to get your heart rate up.
 The winery specializes in Syrah, which is most fitted to the mountainous terrain, and produces a Syrah and a Syrah/Cab blend each year.
 Choose this walk for insight into a small family-run operation.